stitchdata/docs/_saas-integrations/netsuite/v1/netsuite-v1.md

           2. On the Role page, enter a name for the role in the **Name** field.
 For example: `Stitch`
           3. In the **Authentication** section, check the **Web Services Only Role** box.

-      - title: "Configure permissions and save the Stitch role"
+      - title: "Configure role permissions"
         anchor: "configure-permissions-save-stitch-role"
         content: |
           Next, you'll grant permissions to the role.
 In the tabs below, you'll find the following: